UCL-Biosciences/Auto-Prot/README.md

 The template for the report can be edited: `report/report-template.md`

 ## 🤝 Contributing
 Set up contributions docs...

+## 📧 Feedback
 Suggestions and feedback are very welcome.
 Please send to james.d.gilbert@ucl.ac.uk